 A nerve impulse is the electric signals that pass along the dendrites to generate a nerve impulse or an action potential.
-An action potential is the movement of ions in and out of the cell.
+An action potential is due to the movement of ions in and out of the cell.
 It specifically involves sodium and potassium ions.
 They are moved in and out of the cell through sodium and potassium channels and sodium-potassium pump.

 Conduction of nerve impulse occurs due to the presence of active and electronic potentials along the conductors.
 Transmission of signals internally between the cells is achieved through a synapse.
-Nerve conductors comprise of relatively higher membrane resistance and low axial resistance.
+Nerve conductors comprise relatively higher membrane resistance and low axial resistance.
 The electrical synapse has its application in escape reflexes, heart and in the retina of vertebrates.
 They are mainly used whenever there is a requirement of fast response and timing being crucial.
 The ionic currents pass through the two cell membrane when the action potential reaches the stage of such synapse.

 Mechanism of Transmission of Nerve Impulse

 Outside the axon, the negatively charged chloride ions are neutralized in the presence of positively charged sodium ions.
 Negatively charged protein molecules are neutralized in the presence of potassium ions within the axoplasm.
-The membrane of a neuron -ve inside and +ve outside.
+The membrane of a neuron is -ve inside and +ve outside.
 Resting potential would be the difference in charge.
 The difference in charge might vary from seventy to ninety millivolts, as a result, the membrane would be polarized.
-Sodium potassium metallic pump operates to keep resting potential in equilibrium.
+Sodium potassium pump operates to keep resting potential in equilibrium.

-The sodium-potassium pump stops operating when a stimulus is applied to a membrane of a nerve fiber.
+The sodium-potassium pump stops operating when a stimulus is applied to a membrane of a nerve fibre.
 The stimulus could be either electrical, chemical or mechanical.
 The potassium ions rush outside the membrane and sodium ions rush inside the membrane as a result negative charges are present outside and positive charges are present inside.

-Now the process takes place in a reverse order.
+Now the process takes place in reverse order.
 It is a reversal of the process that has taken place during an action potential.
 Here, potassium ions will be rushed inside and sodium ions will be rushed outside.
-Impulse would not be transmitted through the nerve fiber during the refractory period.
+Impulse would not be transmitted through the nerve fibre during the refractory period.

-To learn more about nerve impulse, download Byju’s-The Learning App.
+To learn more about nerve impulse, download BYJU’S-The Learning App.